sass/sass/doc-src/SASS_REFERENCE.md

 Named arguments can be passed in any order, and arguments with default values can be omitted.
 Since the named arguments are variable names, underscores and dashes can be used interchangeably.

-### Passing Style Blocks to a Mixin {#mixin-children}
+### Passing Content Blocks to a Mixin {#mixin-content}

 It is possible to pass a block of styles to the mixin for placement within the styles included by the mixin.
-The styles will appear at the location of any `@children` directives found within the mixin.
+The styles will appear at the location of any `@content` directives found within the mixin.
 This makes is possible to define abstractions relating to the construction of selectors and directives.

 For example:

     @mixin apply-to-ie6-only {
       * html {
-        @children;
+        @content;
       }
     }
     @include apply-to-ie6-only {